 Dr. Andrew Ritson-Bennett was born and raised in Innisfail.
 Andrew has enthusiastically taken on the challenge of practicing as a mixed animal veterinarian since graduating from the Western College of Veterinary Medicine in Saskatoon in 2010.

 In addition to time spent with his growing family, Andrew takes every opportunity to serve his community.
-He currently serves as President of the Rotary Club of Innisfail, Chair of the Innisfail Rotary Golf Charity Classic, and was a past board member with the Grey Wooded Forage Association and the Innisfail Farmers Bonspiel Committee.
+He serves as member if the Rotary Club of Innisfail, organizes the Innisfail Rotary Golf Charity Classic, and was a past board member with the Grey Wooded Forage Association and the Innisfail Farmers Bonspiel Committee.

 Andrew also donates his time to various community programs such as 4H, the Innisfail and District Ag Society and Innisfail Library Learning Center.
 Through these commitments Andrew has built relationships with many incredible people in Central Alberta and gets a great amount of fulfillment by being a part of building a great community!